cortex-lab/phy/docs/quickstart.md

 | Save | `Ctrl+S` |

 On macOS, menu labels may use platform-native key names.
 The help window is the authoritative list for the running build.
+Press `:` to open the command prompt in the status bar; it shows Enter/Escape guidance while active.

 ## 4. Compare a possible merge